-After your cluster has been created, use the fully qualified public DNS name or public IP address for this deployment in your Web browser to access the Admin UI on one of your Traffic Manager instances.
-For example, to access the Admin UI for the first instance in your cluster using the details shown in this guide, enter the following URL:
+8. Go back to VM (vTM) Overview page and use the fully qualified public DNS name or public IP address for deployment on Web browser to access the Admin UI on one of Traffic Manager instances.
+For example, to access the Admin UI for the first instance in your cluster using the details shown in figure, enter the following https://Public IP address:9090.